 LinkedIn Avg.
 Cost Per Applicant by Role (U.S.)

-The cost per applicant swings based on how competitive your market is.
-A nursing hire in a metro area might cost $1.45 per applicant, while a truck driver in a region with driver shortages can cost $4.45.
-Software engineering roles land in between at $2.71 per applicant.
+Cost per applicant swings based on how competitive your market is.
+Nursing hires in metro areas might cost $1.45 per applicant, while truck drivers in regions with shortages run $4.45.
+Engineering roles in software typically land in the middle at $2.71 per applicant.
 International costs are dramatically lower - a software engineer in India averages $0.07 per applicant, compared to $1.52 in the UK.

 What does that translate to in total spend?
 At $2.83 per applicant, a single hire costs roughly $161 in LinkedIn ad spend.
-That doesn't sound expensive until you're filling 20+ roles simultaneously, each requiring its own promoted listing at $7-$10/day.
-A team hiring for 10 roles at $10/day spends $3,000/month on LinkedIn job ads alone - before factoring in cost-per-hire overhead like recruiter time, screening, and interviews.
+On its own, $161 doesn’t sound expensive - until you’re filling 20+ roles simultaneously, each requiring its own promoted listing at $7-$10/day.
+Ten roles at $10/day each adds up to $3,000/month on LinkedIn job ads alone, before factoring in recruiter time, screening, and interview overhead.

 How Much Do LinkedIn Job Slots Cost?

-LinkedIn Job Slots are always-on job posting placements that you can rotate between open roles, charging a flat monthly fee per slot rather than a per-click rate.
-Buyer-reported pricing places Job Slots at $200-$1,000 per slot per month depending on region, hiring volume, and contract size.
+Job Slots are LinkedIn’s always-on posting placements, designed to rotate between open roles and charge a flat monthly fee per slot rather than a per-click rate.
+Buyer-reported linkedin job slots pricing places these at $200-$1,000 per slot per month depending on region, hiring volume, and contract size.
 Unlike self-serve promoted posts, Job Slots require 12-month minimum contracts and are typically sold alongside LinkedIn Recruiter Corporate seats as a bundle.
-For enterprise teams with continuous hiring needs, Job Slots provide predictable monthly costs - but the annual commitment and volume-based pricing mean you're locked into significant spend.
-A mid-market company running 5 slots at $500/month pays $30,000/year on job placement capacity alone.
+Enterprise teams with continuous hiring needs get predictable monthly costs from Job Slots - but the annual commitment and volume-based pricing mean significant locked-in spend.
+Running 5 slots at $500/month means $30,000/year in job placement spend alone.
 For full details on how Recruiter seats factor into the total, see our LinkedIn Recruiter pricing guide.

 Here’s how Job Slots work and what to expect: